crcx/retroforth/doc/RETRO-Book.md

 language does not track what came before or attempt to guess at what might come in the future.

-This leads into the prefixes.
-RETRO 11 had a complicated system for prefixes, with different types of prefixes for words that parsed ahead (e.g., strings) and words that operated on the current token (e.g., `@`).
-RETRO 12 eliminates all of these in favor of just having a single prefix model.
+This leads into the sigils.
+RETRO 11 had a complicated system for sigils, with different types of sigilss for words that parsed ahead (e.g., strings) and words that operated on the current token (e.g., `@`).
+RETRO 12 eliminates all of these in favor of just having a single sigil model.

-The first thing `interpret` does is look to see if the first character in a token matches a `prefix:` word.
-If it does, it passes the rest of the token as a string pointer to the prefix specific handler to deal with.
-If there is no valid prefix found, it tries to find it in the dictionary.
+The first thing `interpret` does is look to see if the first character in a token matches a `sigil:` word.
+If it does, it passes the rest of the token as a string pointer to the sigil specific handler to deal with.
+If there is no valid sigil found, it tries to find it in the dictionary.
 Assuming that it finds the words, it passes the `d:xt` field to the handler that `d:class` points to.
 Otherwise it calls `err:notfound`.

-This has an important implication: *words can not reliably have names that start with a prefix character.*
+This has an important implication: *words can not reliably have names that start with a sigil character.*

 It also simplifies things.
-Anything that would normally parse becomes a prefix handler.
+Anything that would normally parse becomes a sigil handler.
 So creating a new word?
-Use the `:` prefix.
+Use the `:` sigil.
 Strings?
 Use `'`.
 Pointers?
 Try `&`.
 And so on.
 E.g.,

     In ANS                  | In RETRO
     : foo ... ;             | :foo ... ;